Assault & Battery

 If so, you may have been surprised when you were handcuffed and charged with assault and battery.
 No matter how you saw the incident, a law enforcement officer can charge you with assault if someone had a reasonable fear that you intended to harm them, and you appeared to be capable of doing so.
 After a thorough review of your case, our attorneys may be able to substantiate a plea negotiation or dismissal of the charges by identifying the underlying causes, such as being intoxicated, acting in self defense, or coming to the aid of another.

-At the Law Offices of Edwards & Mason, we have defended clients charged with assault and battery for cases to involving:
+At the Law Offices of Edwards & Jones, we have defended clients charged with assault and battery for cases to involving:

 - Simple Assault